Understanding Communication Between Docker Containers

 Now, lets pull apache2 server with php5 image as,

-Now as we have MySQL container already running, we will launch the apache2 container being linked to MySQL container as,
+Now that we have the MySQL container already running, we will launch the apache2 container being linked to the MySQL container as,

 In the above command, we have launched a container named apache2 whose port 80 is mapped with the 80 port of the host, and this container is linked with our database container named mysql by –link